iberdinsky-skilld/sdc-addon/README.md

 The SDC Storybook Addon simplifies the integration of Drupal Single Directory Components (SDC) into Storybook, offering several key features:

-- Vite Plugin Integration: Leverages the vite-plugin-twig-drupal plugin to seamlessly load and process Twig templates used in SDC components.
+- **Vite Plugin Integration**: Leverages the vite-plugin-twig-drupal plugin to seamlessly load and process Twig templates used in SDC components.
-- Dynamic Path Resolution: Utilizes namespaces to dynamically discover components within your project structure, eliminating the need for manual configuration.
+- **Dynamic Path Resolution**: Utilizes namespaces to dynamically discover components within your project structure, eliminating the need for manual configuration.
-- Story Generation: Automatically creates stories based on the YAML configurations of your SDC components, streamlining the story creation process.
+- **Story Generation**: Automatically creates stories based on the YAML configurations of your SDC components, streamlining the story creation process.
-- JSON Schema Support: Supports JSON Schema for props and slots, enabling the generation of mock data for missing values and ensuring data consistency.
+- **JSON Schema Support**: Supports JSON Schema for props and slots, enabling the generation of mock data for missing values and ensuring data consistency.
-- Drupal Behavior Embedding: Allows you to directly embed Drupal behaviors like Drupal.attachBehaviors() into Storybook previews, ensuring components behave similarly to their Drupal counterparts.
+- **Drupal Behavior Embedding**: Allows you to directly embed Drupal behaviors like `Drupal.attachBehaviors()` into Storybook previews, ensuring components behave similarly to their Drupal counterparts.
+- **Custom and External Schema Definitions**: Supports custom and external JSON schema definitions to validate components based on Drupal-specific configurations (e.g., UI Patterns, Experience Builder).

 ## Why Choose SDC Storybook Over Alternatives?